tsdev/spinw/docs/pages/swfiles/sw_readtable.md

 : Data source, can be file, url or string.

 `delimiter`
-: Delimiter of the data, default is whitespace.
+: Delimiter of the data, default value is whitespace.

 ### Output Arguments